 are you available for freelance work or personal commissions?

-I am currently taking a break from all freelance jobs, commissions, and work for hire to focus on personal projects and gallery work.
-However, I am always willing to consider projects that have a strong focus on wildlife conservation or natural science education.
+I am not currently booking new freelance jobs, commissions, and work for hire, though I’m always open to considering projects with a strong focus on wildlife conservation, environmental protection, or natural science education.

 can you design a

 Sorry, but I am not currently designing tattoos.

 Thank you for wanting to get something I drew tattooed on you!
 I’m totally fine with people getting tattoos done of my work, as long as you remember to respect your tattooer as an artist themselves and make sure they’re comfortable with basing your tattoo off of someone else’s work.
 I tend to think that the best tattoos come from finding a tattoo artist whose work resonates with you and trusting them to design something custom for you in their own style.
 But I also understand that sometimes you fall in love with something specific and you want to find someone to replicate it; in that case it’s probably best to work with your tattooer to make changes to the artwork, both to fit their art style and adapt the illustration to be better suited for a tattoo.

 Rather than asking any sort of fee for the use of my art, I request that you make a small donation to one of the following: